mosets/docs/importer.md

 No data will be removed during or after the import process.
 Any data that you currently have in Mosets Tree will be retained.

+To prepare for the import:

+1. Have a running version of Mosets Tree 3.5+.
+2. Export the following database tables to your current database.
+Be sure the rename the database table prefix below (*jos_*) with your current site's database table prefix:
+	- jos_hp_agents
+	- jos_hp_companies
+	- jos_hp_photos
+	- jos_hp_properties
+	- jos_hp_properties2
+	- jos_hp_prop_ef
+	- jos_hp_prop_types
+3. Copy the following directories and the files in it from your old Hot Property site to your new Mosets Tree site:
+ - /media/com_hotproperty/images/std
+ - /media/com_hotproperty/images/thb
+ - /media/com_hotproperty/images/ori
+ - /media/com_hotproperty/images/agent
+ - /media/com_hotproperty/images/company

 To import:

 1. Login to your Joomla's administrator back-end.